-In the Universal Tier of Engagement, the focus is on professional development/learning and support to address statewide needs based on overall State trend data, (e.g., performance on SPP Indicators, child outcomes, and student achievement).
-This includes general information related to special education policies, procedures and practices, as well as the general work of the MSDE.
-Examples of statewide technical assistance include State and regional professional development, online tools, resources through the Maryland Learning Links website, Q&A Documents, and Technical
+In the Universal Tier of Engagement, the focus is on professional development/learning and follow-up coaching and support to address statewide needs based on overall State trend data, (e.g., performance on SPP Indicators, child outcomes, and student achievement).
+This includes general information related to early intervention/special education policies, procedures and practices, as well as the general work of the MSDE.
+Examples of statewide technical assistance include State and regional professional development, online tools, resources through the Maryland Learning Links website, the Maryland Birth to Kindergarten Child Outcomes Gateway and website, Q&A Documents, and Technical Assistance Bulletins.

-Assistance Bulletins.

-An LITP receiving a determination status of "Needs Assistance" for two or more consecutive years or "Needs Intervention" is assigned to the Targeted Tier of General Supervision.
+An LITP receiving a determination status of "Needs Assistance" for two consecutive years or one year of "Needs Intervention" is assigned to the Targeted Tier of General Supervision.
 An LITP in this tier may have an active Corrective Action Plan(s) (CAPs) for identified noncompliance, and/or, although noncompliance may be corrected within one year, if compliance is not sustained.

-Targeted monitoring occurs semi-annually and includes customized data analysis with real-time local and State data.
+Targeted monitoring occurs every other year and includes customized data analysis with real-time local and State data.
 Activities may include, but are not limited to: early intervention record reviews using selected sections of the DSE/EIS record review document, a review of policies, procedures, and practices, a review of the LITP's system of general supervision, interview questions, and/or case studies.
 State and local joint cross-departmental and cross-divisional teams are formed to address identified needs.
-The LITP develops a local Improvement Plan, which is submitted to and approved by the DSE/EIS.
+The LITP develops a local Improvement Plan, which is submitted to and approved by the DEI/SES.

 The corresponding Targeted Tier of Engagement focuses on professional learning and support (training, coaching, and technical assistance) to address the needs of the LITP on specific topics identified through general supervision.
 It is a responsive and proactive approach to prevent the LITP from needing substantial support.
-The LITP leadership is required to engage with the Division to review State and local data and information in order to implement an Improvement Plan that is approved by the DSE/EIS to build capacity to effectively address the identified needs.
+The LITP leadership is required to engage with the Division to review State and local data and information in order to implement an Improvement Plan that is approved by the DEI/SES to build capacity to effectively address the identified needs.
 Evaluation and periodic feedback are critical elements of Targeted Engagement.
 A Targeted Assistance and Support Committee (TASC) team consisting of jointly identified local and state cross-Divisional members provides performance-based and responsive support.

-Continuing up the Differentiated Framework tiers, an LITP with a determination status of "Needs Substantial Intervention" is assigned to the Focused Tier of General Supervision.
+An LITP receiving a determination status of "Needs Assistance" for three consecutive years, "Needs Intervention" for two consecutive years, or "Needs Substantial Intervention" for one year is assigned to the Focused Tier of General Supervision.
 These LITPs continue to have findings of noncompliance, have active CAPs for two or more years, and demonstrate little progress despite general and targeted technical assistance.

-Focused monitoring is comprised of enhanced and differentiated monitoring and in-depth data analysis, and requires the participation of the State and local superintendent as well as identified stakeholders.
-Focused monitoring occurs quarterly and may include, but is not limited to: early intervention record reviews using selected sections of the DSE/EIS record review document, a review of the LITP's real time data, a review of policies, procedures, and practices, a review of the LITP's system of general supervision, interview questions, provider observations, and case studies.
-A Focused and Comprehensive Action Plan is jointly developed by the LITP and DSE/EIS.
+Focused monitoring is enhanced and differentiated, and includes in-depth data analysis, and requires the participation of the State and local superintendent as well as identified stakeholders.
+Focused monitoring occurs annually and may include, but is not limited to: early intervention record reviews using selected sections of the DEI/SES record review document, a review of the LITP's real time data, a review of policies, procedures, and practices, a review of the LITP's system of general supervision, interview questions, provider observations, and case studies.
+A Focused and Comprehensive Action Plan is jointly developed by the LITP and DEI/SES.